Skip to main content

 The Challenge

-Across smallholder coffee communities, yields fall persistently short of what the land can produce.
+Across smallholder coffee communities, yields persistently fall short of what the land can produce.
 Aging trees, depleted soils, and insufficient on-farm investment limit yields, with each constraint making the others harder to address.
 Without systematic farming practices and sufficient income to reinvest in farm management, farmers struggle to realize the productive potential of their land.

 Soils lose nutrients with every harvest, and trees produce less as they age.
 Soil health can be rebuilt with compost or fertilizer, but without the right knowledge, few farmers see it as an investment worth making.
 Stumping—cutting trees back to their base—rejuvenates aging trees, but yields take at least three harvests to recover and exceed previous levels.
 Limited access to finance and information slows adoption of these practices, keeping yields low and resilience out of reach.